 One of the most bewildering aspects of paying for long-term care for clients and their families is the difference between Medicare and Medicaid.
 In Maine, Medicaid is now called “MaineCare.”
-Congress did its best to confuse the issue by giving the two programs almost identical names.
+The situation is particularly confusing because the two programs have almost identical names.
 The distinguishing features of the two programs may help you understand the difference.

 Medicare is an entitlement program, while Medicaid is a welfare program.
 Medicare, in effect, is a governmental-run health insurance plan.
 It is available to anyone older than 65 (or disabled) who have paid into the Social Security system.
-In contrast, you have to be poor (as defined by its unique rules) to qualify for Medicaid.
+In contrast, you have to have financial need to qualify for Medicaid.

 Medicare pays for only skilled nursing facility care, while Medicaid pays for care in most nursing homes.
 And even where the resident needs and receives skilled care, Medicare will only pay for the first 100 days following a hospitalization.
 Even this coverage is restricted to full payment for the first 20 days and partial payment for the next 80, with the resident responsible for a daily co-payment (adjusted annually).
 The co-payment is usually covered by Medigap insurance.